RIKnight/openfda_rally/README.md

     │
     ├── runrally.sh          <- A convenience script for starting an openfda_rally container after initialization
     │
+    ├── openfda              <- A directory for example openFDA files.
+    │    └──  docker-compose.yml <- A sample compose file for openFDA.
+    │
-    ├── tracks               <- A directory for developing new tracks.
+    └── tracks               <- A directory for developing new tracks.
-    |                           New tracks should be placed inside of a subdirectory of this folder.
+                                New tracks should be placed inside of a subdirectory of this folder.

 <!-- ACKNOWLEDGEMENTS -->